⚡ The TL;DR Verdict

 Sintra's culinary scene is charming but perhaps less varied than Cascais.
 The town is famous for its traditional sweets: the pillow-shaped Travesseiros de Sintra and the cheese tarts Queijadas de Sintra, best enjoyed at 'A Piriquita'.
 For savory meals, you'll find classic Portuguese restaurants serving dishes like Bacalhau à Brás and grilled meats, particularly in the historic center.
 Expect cozy, traditional settings often catering to tourists.

-Cascais truly shines when it comes to food, especially fresh seafood.
+Cascais shines when it comes to food, especially fresh seafood.
 Given its fishing village roots, you'll find an abundance of restaurants serving the catch of the day, from grilled sardines to more elaborate seafood platters with lobster and tiger prawns.
-Popular spots include the area around Largo da Assunção and the vibrant market, Mercado da Vila, which hosts a gourmet food court.
+Popular spots include the area around Largo da Assunção and the packed market, Mercado da Vila, which hosts a gourmet food court.
 There's a broader range of international cuisine and upscale dining options here too, reflecting its cosmopolitan vibe.

 • Winner: Cascais